Ask a doctor about a prescription for SAFENTIL 50 micrograms/ml injectable solution and perfusion solution

 Safentil can be administered as a slow bolus of 0.2-0.5 micrograms/kg over 30 seconds or more in combination with an anesthetic induction agent.
 In major surgery (e.g. cardiac surgery), doses of up to 1 microgram/kg may be administered.

 Safentil can be administered as part of a combined anesthesia.
-The dose depends on the dose of concomitant anesthetic agents, the type and duration of the intervention.
-An initial dose of 0.3-2 micrograms/kg administered as a slow bolus over at least 30 seconds may be followed by additional boluses of 0.1-1 micrograms/kg as needed up to a maximum total dose of 5 micrograms/kg for cardiac surgery.
+The dose depends on the dose of the concomitant anesthetic agents, the type and duration of the intervention.
+An initial dose of 0.3-2 micrograms/kg administered as a slow bolus over at least 30 seconds may be followed by additional boluses of 0.1-1 microgram/kg as required up to a maximum total of 5 micrograms/kg for cardiac surgery.

-Only an anesthesiologist familiar with pediatric epidural anesthesia and the management of opioid-induced respiratory depression should administer Safentil to children by epidural route.
-Equipment for resuscitation and opioid antagonists should be readily available.
+Only an anesthesiologist familiar with pediatric epidural anesthesia and the management of opioid-induced respiratory depression should administer Safentil to children by the epidural route.
+Resuscitation equipment and opioid antagonists should be available immediately.

-After epidural administration of Safentil, pediatric patients should be monitored for signs of respiratory depression for at least 2 hours.
+After epidural administration of Safentil, pediatric patients should be monitored to rule out signs of respiratory depression for at least 2 hours.
+The use of sufentanil administered by the epidural route in pediatric patients has been documented only in a limited number of cases.

-The safety and efficacy of sufentanil in children under 1 year have not been established.
+The safety and efficacy of sufentanil have not yet been established in children under 1 year of age.

 No data are available in neonates or infants under 3 months.